 Turn the hi-beam and lo-beam on and off to make sure they work.
-At the same time, verify the taillight and brakelight work.
-Also, check the status/warning indicators (reverse, neutral, and HI-LO beam) on the LCD when you start the ATV.
+At the same time, check that the taillight and brake-light work.
+Also, check the status/warning indicators (reverse, neutral, and hi-lo beam) on the handlebars when you start the ATV.
 Don't drive the ATV unless all systems are working.
 Check the ignition switch and emergency stop switch.